davidmcclure/pyspark-deploy/README.md

 - [**Docker**](https://www.docker.com/) is used to encapsulate the application environment, making it easy to develop locally and then deploy an identical environment to a cluster.
 Assuming you need some kind of custom configuration - just extend the base Dockerfile.

 - [**Terraform**](https://www.terraform.io/) is used to create a standalone Spark clusters on AWS.
-The assumption here is that you're not a huge company that can afford to run a permanent cluster, and that you need to be able to start / stop clusters easily and quickly.
 Terraform manages a completely self-contained set of resources, from the VPC up to the EC2 nodes.
 All you need is an AWS account.

 - [**Ansible**](https://www.ansible.com/) is used to configure the cluster - pull Docker images, inject production config values, and start the necessary Spark daemons.